Lloyds shares near state break-even price after profit jump

 Culmer said the cost of selling the branches would increase by between 200 million and 300 million pounds as a result of switching to an IPO.
 The total cost will rise to as much as 1.6 billion, he said.

-The bank said costs in the first quarter fell 6 percent from a year ago and it expected to cut costs to about 9.15 billion pounds in 2014, a reduction of 2 billion pounds from 2010 and double the target in its restructuring plan.
+The bank said costs in the first quarter fell 6 percent from a year ago and it expected to cut costs to about 9.15 billion pounds in 2014, a reduction of 2 billion pounds ($3.1 billion)from 2010 and double the target in its restructuring plan.

 Lloyds said complaints about the mis-selling of insurance on loans and mortgages were falling in line with its expectations.
 It has already set aside 6.8 billion pounds to compensate customers mis-sold payment protection insurance having sold more of the flawed policies than its rivals.